jhpyle/docassemble/_docs/helloworld.md

 Developer.)

 The first method of running the above "Hello World" code is very
-simple: you log ingo to the [Playground] and copy and paste the code into a tab, and then click the "Save and Run" button.
+simple: you log in, go to the [Playground], copy and paste the code into a tab, and then click the "Save and Run" button.

 The second method is longer but more educational.
 It involves these